FTF – Swedish Society of Aeronautics and Astronautics

 The purpose of the society is to promote and stimulate the interest in technology of aeronautics and astronautics in Sweden.

 FTF is member of international organizations and has been the host for several international aerospace congresses.
 FTF is member of IAF – International Astronautical Federation – since its foundation in 1950 (www.iafastro.com ) and hosted the 11th IAF congress in 1960 and the 36th IAF congress in 1985 in Stockholm.
-FTF is a member of ICAS – International Council of the Aeronautical Sciences – since its foundation in 1957 and hosted ICAS congresses in Stockholm both in 1962 and in 1990.
+FTF is a member of ICAS – International Council of the Aeronautical Sciences – since its foundation in 1957 and hosted ICAS congresses in Stockholm in 1962, 1990 and 2022.
 FTF also hosted the ICAS Secretariat (www.icas.org ) from January 2003 until 2010 succeeding the French society AAAF.
 The ICAS secretariat was physically located at the Swedish Defence Research Agency (FOI) in Stockholm.
 FTF is also a member of CEAS – Council of European Aerospace Societies (www.ceas.org) and hosted the CEAS 2013 congress in Linköping Sweden.

 Every third year since 1992, FTF conducts a national aerospace congress devoted to the progress of aeronautics and astronautics in Sweden.
 These congresses, which usually are fully seated with up to 500 participants, have become the most important forum for aerospace engineers in Sweden.
 To get international views on actual topics FTF has invited top level managers from the leading European and international Aerospace consortiums to give lectures at the congress.